JanHerca/urantiapedia/output/wikijs/en/article/Le_Lien/La_Naissance_de_l_Esprit.md

 For my part, after a fairly long gestation where religion developed consciously in me, I experienced a crisis of religious identity and questioning of my beliefs.
 Which triggered the pains of childbirth and a new birth: the birth of the spirit, under the impulse of my divine monitor who with patience and love, guided me towards a new state of religious awakening.

 I then understood, perceived and felt that this birth was the prelude to upheavals and inner transformations that I accepted with humility, confidence and joy.
 “Perplexity is inevitable in religion; there can be no growth without psychic conflicts and spiritual agitation.
 The organization of a philosophical standard of life leads to considerable commotions in the philosophical domain of the mind.
-It is not without struggle that one exercises one's loyalty to what is great, good, true and noble.” [[UB 100:4](/en/The_Urantia_Book/100#p4)]
+It is not without struggle that one exercises one's loyalty to what is great, good, true and noble.” <a id="a94_501"></a>[[UB 100:4](/en/The_Urantia_Book/100#p4)]

 ## MOANA